Pope Paul VI: Legacy and controversies

 In 2011, newly uncovered documents went up for auction and contained, among other items, proof that beginning in September 1950, while then serving as deputy of foreign affairs for the Vatican, Montini worked with former Nazis and members of the Spanish military in planning for a mercenary style army to operate within the African continent.
 Another revelation was a letter from the priest of former Nazi Lieutenant Colonel Otto Skorzeny to Montini in which the priest praised Montini's efforts to fund, harbour, and give safe passage to former Nazis evading Allied capture and punishment.

-The pontificate of Paul VI continued the opening and internationalisation of the church started under Pius XII.
-He implemented the reforms of John XXIII and Vatican II.
+Pope Paul VI continued the opening and internationalisation of the church that began under Pius XII and implemented the reforms of John XXIII and the Second Vatican Council.
 Yet, unlike these popes, Paul VI faced criticism throughout his papacy from both traditionalists and liberals for steering a middle course during Vatican II and during the implementation of its reforms thereafter.
 He expressed a desire for peace during the Vietnam War.

-On basic Church teachings, the pope was unwavering.
+On basic Church teachings, the Pope was unwavering.
 On the tenth anniversary of Humanae vitae, he reconfirmed this teaching.
 In his style and methodology, he was a disciple of Pius XII, whom he deeply revered.
 He suffered for the attacks on Pius XII for his alleged silences during the Holocaust.
 Pope Paul VI was said to have been less intellectually gifted than his predecessors: he was not credited with an encyclopaedic memory, nor a gift for languages, nor the brilliant writing style of Pius XII, nor did he have the charisma and outpouring love, sense of humor and human warmth of John XXIII.
 He took on himself the unfinished reform work of these two popes, bringing them diligently with great humility and common sense and without much fanfare to conclusion.
 In doing so, Paul VI saw himself following in the footsteps of the Apostle Paul, who, being torn to several directions, said, "I am attracted to two sides at once, because the Cross always divides."

-Unlike his predecessors and successors, Paul VI refused to excommunicate opponents.
+Paul VI refused to excommunicate opponents.
 He admonished but did not punish those with other views.
 The new theological freedoms which he fostered resulted in a pluralism of opinions and uncertainties among the faithful.
 New demands were voiced, which were taboo at the council: the reintegration of divorced Catholics, the sacramental character of the confession, and the role of women in the church and its ministries.
-Conservatives complained, that "women wanted to be priests, priests wanted to get married, bishops became regional popes and theologians claimed absolute teaching authority.
+Conservatives complained "women wanted to be priests, priests wanted to get married, bishops became regional popes and theologians claimed absolute teaching authority.
 Protestants claimed equality, homosexuals and the divorced called for full acceptance."
 Changes such as the reorientation of the liturgy, alterations to the ordinary of the Mass, alterations to the liturgical calendar in the motu proprio Mysterii Paschalis, and the relocation of the tabernacle were controversial among some Catholics.